-THIS CONTINUING DISCLOSURE AGREEMENT (this "Disclosure Agreement"), dated as of \\\\\\, 2021, is executed and delivered by the County of San Mateo (the "County") and U.S. Bank National Association, as Dissemination Agent (as hereinafter defined), in connection with the issuance of \$\\\\\\ San Mateo County Joint Powers Financing Authority Lease Revenue Bonds (Cordilleras Mental Health Center Replacement Project), 2021 Series A-1 and \$\\\\\\ San Mateo County Joint Powers Financing Authority Refunding Lease Revenue Bonds (Maple Street Correctional Center), 2021 Series A-2 (Federally Taxable) (collectively, the "Bonds").
-The Bonds are being issued pursuant to the Marks Roos Local Bond Pooling Act of 1985, constituting Article 4 of Chapter 5 of Division 7 of Title 1 of the Government Code of the State, and a Trust Agreement, originally dated as of April 1, 2014, by and between the San Mateo County Joint Powers Financing Authority (the "Authority") and U.S. Bank National Association (the "Trustee"), as amended and supplemented and as further supplemented by a First Supplemental Trust Agreement, dated as of June 1, 2021 relating to the Bonds.
+THIS CONTINUING DISCLOSURE AGREEMENT (this "Disclosure Agreement"), dated as of , 2021, is executed and delivered by the County of San Mateo (the "County") and U.S. Bank National Association, as Dissemination Agent (as hereinafter defined), in connection with the issuance of \$ San Mateo County Joint Powers Financing Authority Refunding Lease Revenue Bonds (Federally Taxable), 2021 Series B (the "Bonds").
+The Bonds are being issued pursuant to the Marks Roos Local Bond Pooling Act of 1985, constituting Article 4 of Chapter 5 of Division 7 of Title 1 of the Government Code of the State, and a Trust Agreement, originally dated as of April 15, 1994, by and between the San Mateo County Joint Powers Financing Authority (the "Authority") and U.S. Bank National Association (the "Trustee"), as amended and supplemented and as further supplemented by an Tenth Supplemental Trust Agreement, dated as of June 1, 2021 relating to the Bonds.
 The County and the Dissemination Agent covenant and agree as follows: